InternLM/CapRL/README.md

 ## Introduction
-🌈We are excited to introduce <strong>CapRL-3B</strong>, a lightweight 3B image captioner that achieves perception capabilities comparable to Qwen2.5-VL-72B.
-By employing CapRL training framework, initializing with the Qwen2.5-VL-3B model, and using a carefully filtered 75K QA dataset as the training set, we obtained a highly capable captioner, CapRL-3B.
+🌈 We are excited to introduce the **CapRL series**, a family of dense captioning models trained with reinforcement learning rather than conventional supervised caption imitation.

+The original **CapRL** framework focuses on dense image captioning.
+It optimizes an LVLM captioner with QA-derived rewards: a caption is considered high quality when a text-only model can answer visual questions using only that caption.
+With this recipe, the lightweight **CapRL-3B** achieves perception capabilities comparable to Qwen2.5-VL-72B.

+**CapRL++** further generalizes this idea from static images to dynamic videos.
+It trains a Qwen3-VL-based captioner with a unified RLVR pipeline, where generated captions are evaluated by their downstream utility for multiple-choice visual question answering.
+For videos, CapRL++ adds timestamp-format rewards and length-aware regularization so the model learns dense, temporally grounded, and non-redundant descriptions.